KristiyanDinev/RestaurantSystem/README.md

 - Staff page for seeing orders, reservations and updating / cancelling them.
 - Admin page for adding staff.
 - update the database order's status.
-- the cook reloads the website and makes a new connection.
-Send him the current status of the dishes and orders if any.